 In the meantime, it is again questionable whether the HinSchG will be passed in its final version during this legislative period.
 Instead, it is quite conceivable that a national implementation law will not be passed by a new government coalition until after the Bundestag elections; however, the law could then presumably still enter into force in good time on December 17, 2021.

 - Which employers are covered and from when?

 The Directive covers all employers under private and public law.
 However, only employers with usually at least 50 employees are obliged to set up internal reporting offices.
 Employers with generally 50 to 249 employees also have until December 17, 2023 to set up internal reporting units.

 It can be assumed that the HinSchG will adopt these thresholds exactly as they are.

 - Who benefits from whistleblower protection?

 In particular, employees and civil servants (including judges and soldiers) are protected, but also members of executive bodies (board members, managing directors), trainees and persons similar to employees.
-In addition, the RefE currently still explicitly mentions "collective bargaining employees" - a superfluous duplication that should no longer appear in the final law.

 - What is at the heart of the new whistleblower rights?